Fellow Impact Funding

 Jodie’s project is to share her sound heritage library with sound healing platforms.
 She will work with the Norfolk Island Hospital and Residential Aged Care Service to support aged care patients and those travelling offshore for treatment, by supplying music therapy devices containing her heritage audio library collection.
 Her project also includes re-branding her website to focus on palliative and bereavement care support for patients and families and linking to digital music platforms to reach a wider audience.

-2022 Round one (March 2022)
+2022 Round one

 Barbara Biggins (SA, 1989)